Consulting can be a great way to fund a startup or make a bunch of cash. It’s easy to start; Just pick an hourly rate and jump in.

 16 WD/month, $45/hour

 We’ve assumed you’re able to keep your employee completely busy throughout the year without down-time between projects, but that’s unrealistic.
 If you get two-week gigs, maybe there’s a day between them where the timing didn’t quite work out or you did some post-contract clean-up.
-If you land a six-month gig that’s better, except it’s hard to time large deals like that to start and end exactly when you want, months in advance; in fact it’s common to have 2-3 weeks of down-time between such things.
-Either way you lose about 10% of your time, and that’s assuming a healthy incoming project pipeline, so knock off another two days (10% of the 20-day work-month):
+If you land a six-month gig, that’s better, except it’s hard to time large deals like that to start and end exactly when you want, months in advance; in fact it’s common to have 2-3 weeks of down-time between such things.
+Either way you lose at least 10% of your time, and that’s assuming a healthy incoming project pipeline, so knock off another two days (10% of the 20-day work-month):

 14 WD/month, $51/hour